apolol92/Hit-Man/README.md

 # Hit-Man
 A very simple mp3 player controlled by a pice of paper.
 The goal of this project was to get started with computer vision and OpenCV.
+Before this project I didn't do something with computer vision.

 # Preperation
 <ol>